makoto/frontier.js/README.md

 - Figure out how to capture form fields.
 - Figure out how to write a test which can mock DOM event (eg: click, mouse over.)

+## FAQ

+- Why this is jQuery plugin? = I can make this jQuery independent, but this library heavily depends on DOM event, so no point separating it out for now.

 ## Credit